 I know my son is being bullied, but he is afraid of retribution so he won’t tell me anything and he won’t let me get involved either.
 He begs me, “Mom, please don’t make it worse.”
 I am very worried, what should I do?

 One educator shares his advice below about what he thinks this mom should do.
-He suggests that her son’s fear of retribution points to underlying anxiety issues that would be best resolved by a professional who is trained in earning a child’s trust quickly.
+He suggests that her son’s fear of retribution points to underlying bullying anxiety issues that would be best resolved by a professional who is trained in earning a child’s trust quickly.
 With professional help, both the mother and her teen will have additional resources and confidence when addressing the bullying at school.

-Overcoming the fear of retribution
+Bullying Resources: Overcoming the Fear of Retribution

 This can be a challenging situation for any parent.
-In these situations, it is important to ask the teenager: “Are you afraid of this person, or afraid to go to school because of the bullying?”
+In these situations, it is important to ask the teenager certain questions.
+“Are you afraid of this person, or afraid to go to school because of the bullying?”
 And, “Do you feel unsafe at school when this person is around?”
 If the answers to these questions are affirmative on the part of your teen or tween, the parent must seriously consider intervening, despite the protests of the child.